lamdu/lamdu/doc/Language.md

 ### If/elif/else

-While the underlying Lamdu-Calculus expresses conditionals as pattern matches of booleans, i.e:
+While the underlying Lamdu-Calculus expresses conditionals as pattern matches on booleans, i.e:

 ```Haskell
 ( \case